|Colors:||Ruddy, cinnamon, blue, fawn|

 Regardless of their origin, the Abyssinian is a popular breed of cat for its desirable personality and curious, social nature.
 They can be leash trained and often enjoy exploring the outdoors.
 They are adept climbers, enjoying access to cat trees, real trees, shelves, bookcases, cat wall furniture, and other high up places.
 If you’re looking for an affectionate cat that will happily go exploring with you, the Abyssinian may be right for you.

-If you’re looking to purchase an Abyssinian kitten, they can be exceptionally expensive, rarely selling for less than $900 and often exceeding $1,500–2,000.
-There are breed specific rescues for Abyssinian cats that will have “used” cats and kittens for an adoption fee that is typically between $75–200.
-On rare occasions, you may come across an Abyssinian kitten in an animal shelter, which will usually be an adoption fee between $50–150.
+If you’re looking to purchase an Abyssinian kitten, they can be exceptionally expensive.
+On rare occasions, you may come across an Abyssinian kitten in an animal shelter.

 1. You may not realize their orange-brown fur color has a specific name